hubbylei/Magisk-Files/notes.md

-## Magisk (728560ed) (25210)
+## Magisk (5ec63dcb) (25210)

-- Unlink preinit device if bind mount fails
+- Upgrade LSPlt to bypass a bionic bug
-- Refactor magiskrc
+- Force ramdisk format to lz4_legacy for v4
-- Update LSPlt to avoid crash when hooking libc
+- Use app_dir to detect systemui instead